-Kimberly’s work hybridizes painting and drawing, using black pigments and graphite to explore opacity, texture, and specular reflection as an analogue to the aforementioned contemplations.
-In doing so, Kimberly explores Black interiority through ideas of objectness, refusal, and ephemerality.
-Understanding the canonical history of images and their ability to communicate, and subsequently perpetuate, complex ideas of power and identity, Kimberly works to interrogate traditional theories about and processes of drawing, painting, and photography surfacing their collective impact on generations of an African Diasporic population.
+Kimberly’s work hybridizes painting and drawing, using black pigments and graphite to explore opacity, texture, and specular reflection as an analog to the aforementioned contemplations.
+In doing so, themes of objectness, refusal, and ephemerality frequent her process and work.
+Understanding the canonical history of images and their ability to communicate, and subsequently perpetuate, complex ideas of power and identity, Kimberly aims to interrogate processes of drawing, painting, and photography surfacing their collective impact on generations of the African Diasporic population.

 Using projections of photographic images from a private collection gifted to her in 2020, Kimberly reconstructs images of the quotidian lives of her loved ones onto canvas.
-Wielding a mixed palette of monochromatic mediums, her interplay of charcoals, conte, oil paint, and graphite render varying specular interactions, emitting a dynamic range of visual frequencies that simultaneously reveal and conceal components of the reconstructed image overall.
-Through this mediation of archival material and ontological theory the photographic image, and the inferred messages therein, are destabilized - transmuted into an unfixed form that evinces intergenerational auxiliaries of Blackness across time.
+Wielding a monochromatic palette, her interplay of charcoals, conte, oil paint, and graphite render iridescent semblances of their photographic sources, adding a layer of dimensionality that responds to changes in viewpoint.
+Each material emits a dynamic range of electromagnetic frequencies that simultaneously reveal and conceal components of the reconstructed image.
+By mediating archival material and ontological theory, the information within the original photograph is destabilized - transmuted into an unfixed form that evinces auxiliaries of Blackness across time.

 Email: